(35 ILCS 505/6a)

 unrevoked license as a supplier or a distributor by making a specific notation thereof on invoice or sales slip covering each such sale.

-5. When a sale of dyed diesel fuel is made to someone
+5. When a sale of dyed diesel fuel is made by the

 A specific notation is required on the invoice or